OpenSextant/Xponents/Xlayer/README.md

 ![Figure 1](./doc/xlayer-xgeo-server-example.png "Extending Xlayer using Restlet")

+When building an Xlayer application, client-side or server-side, please understand the general CLASSPATH needs:

+* Xponents JARs -- APIs, Xlayer main and test code.
+Use ``` mvn dependency:copy-dependencies``` and then see ./lib/opensextant-*.jar.
+The essential items are listed in order of increasing dependency:
+  * opensextant-xponents-basics-2.9.8.jar
+  * opensextant-xponents-patterns-2.9.8.jar
+  * opensextant-xponents-2.9.8.jar
+  * opensextant-xponents-xlayer-0.1.jar
+  * opensextant-xponents-xlayer-0.1-tests.jar
+* Configuration items foldered in ```./etc``` or similar folder in CLASSPATH
+* Logging configuration -- Logback is used in most Xponents work, but only through SLF4J.
+If you choose another logger implementation, SLF4J is your interface.
+Copy and configure ```Xlayer/src/test/resources/logback.xml``` in your install.
+As scripted, ```./etc/``` is the location for this item.
+* Geocoding metadata -- ./etc/ should contain xponents-gazetteer-meta.jar (result of normal full Xponents build.
+Specifically, ```ant -f ./solr/build.xml gaz-meta```).
+  This resource is required for Java Xponents usage or server-side development, but not client REST usage necessarily.

 REST Interface
 ---------------
 For example,  run the Python client to see how easy it is to call the service above.